aksellovstad/Glyphs-Scripts/README.md

 `DisableAutoAlignment.py` *deactivates* auto alignment for all components in all selected glyphs in the current master.

+## **Glyph Names**

+`RenameGlyphs.py` works as a find and replace tool for changing the name of Glyphs.
+Ideal for updating the suffix of multiple glyphs.

 ## **Spacing**

 `BasicSpacingString.py` is simply a shortcut for spacing strings `A–Z`.